University-of-Portsmouth/styleguide/source/README.md

 ## How to contribute

-The sass folder contains all the elements of the styleguide.
-Do not edit the other files or folders - these are used to generate this styleguide.
+The `source/` folder contains all the elements of the styleguide.
+Avoid editing the other files or folders - these are used to generate this styleguide.

-The sass has the following structure:
+The project has the following structure:

 ```
-styleguide/
+source/
-├── sass/
+├── components/
 │   ├── component1/
 │   │   └── component1.scss
 │   │   └── component1.html
+│   └── component2/
+│       └── component2.scss
+│       └── component2.html
+├── core/
+│   ├── component1/
+│   │   └── component1.scss
+│   │   └── component1.html
-│   ├── component2/
+│   └── component2/
-│   │   └── component2.scss
+│       └── component2.scss
-│   │   └── component2.html
+│       └── component2.html
+├── _variables.scss
-│   ├── main.scss
+├── main.scss
 ```

 The ```main.scss``` file imports all the components.
 For example:

 ```
-@import "component1/component1";
+@import "components/button/button";
 ```

 Each component is stored in its own separate folder containing the scss and and an html example.

 The styleguide is generated from comments at the top of the scss file.

 ```
 // Button